How It Works

 Adaptive Round Schedule

-Rounds are scheduled with even spacing across the available time (rather than the older 30-min wave's "burst then spread" cadence).
-Live displays and JSON events include round_num / total_rounds so the apps can show "Round 3 of 8: testing download…" — the user sees what's happening and when the capture will finish.
+Rounds are front-loaded across the available time rather than evenly spaced.
+Live displays and JSON events include round_num / total_rounds so the apps can show the current round (e.g. “Round 2 of 5: testing download…”) — the user sees what’s happening and when the capture will finish.

 On-demand triggers: The CLI and apps support manual test triggering during a capture without breaking the round schedule: